 Cincinnati, Ohio | 4,500 Indoor & 6,000 Outdoor Seating

 ...the impact of the Andrew J Brady Music Center reverberates beyond the building itself, reshaping how people throughout the region engage with public space along the banks of the Ohio River.

-Between its indoor and outdoor spaces, the Brady Center for Music will have the ability to host 140-160 (indoor and outdoor) concert events a year, but the venue will be more than a great place for music.
-It will extend Cincinnati’s cultural corridor along its southern edge and help anchor signature events like Taste of Cincinnati, Oktoberfest, and Major League Baseball’s Opening Day.
+Between its indoor and outdoor spaces, the Brady Center for Music can host 140-160 concert events a year, but the venue will be more than a great place for music.
+It extends Cincinnati’s cultural corridor along its southern edge and help anchor signature events like Taste of Cincinnati, Oktoberfest, and Major League Baseball’s Opening Day.

 To achieve this, we collaborated closely with the Joint Banks Steering Committee, Hamilton County, the City of Cincinnati, Cincinnati Parks, the Cincinnati Reds, the Cincinnati Bengals, as well as the Downtown Residents Council.
 The result is a building designed to fit in with the landscape of life in Cincinnati, whether or not an event is programmed.

 - Color-changing material on the exterior catches the light differently at different times of the day

 - Three tiers for social connection, all oriented toward river views